Guide to Legal Research in Mali

-The mission of the High Council of Collectives is to study and give an opinion about every issue which is of importance to local and regional development.
-It may make proposals to the Cabinet on any issue concerning the protection of the environment or bettering the quality of life of the citizens within the collectives.
+The mission of the High Council of Collectives is to study and give an opinion about every issue of local and regional development.
+It may make proposals to the Cabinet on any issue concerning protection of the environment and bettering the quality of life of the citizens within the collectives.

 The Cabinet awaits the opinion of the High Council of Collectives for all actions concerning the areas cited in this article.
 The High Council of Collectives shall be seated at Bamako.
 It may be transferred to any other location if necessary.
 The High Council of Collectives may not be dissolved.